 Do I have to register and desex my animals?

-All dogs and cats over three months of age must be registered.
+All dogs and cats over three months of age must be registered with Council.

 Cats are highly valued companion pets in thousands of Australian households.
 Council receives many complaints about cats every year.